Axway/amplify-central/content/en/docs/connect_manage_environ/_index.md

 * [Discovery Agents for GitHub Repository](/docs/connect_manage_environ/connect_github_repository/).
 * [Discovery Agents for GitLab Repository](/docs/connect_manage_environ/connect_gitlab_repository/).
 * [Discovery Agents for Kafka Cluster](/docs/connect_manage_environ/connect_kafka_cluster/).
+RENG:  Add links to Github repos for the tables.

 To manually synchronize your environment, you can use the [Axway Central CLI](/docs/integrate_with_central/cli_central/cli_environments) or the [Amplify APIs](https://apicentral.axway.com/apis/docs).
 Note that changes in your deployment will not be automatically synchronized with Amplify.